focused-labs/ai-custom-chatbot-quickstart/README.md

 ## FAQ

+- If you run into a *`Rate Limit Error`*, you need to make sure your [OpenAI account](https://platform.openai.com/account/billing/overview) has credit available.
-- If you run into a *`*PermissionError: [Errno 13] Permission denied:*`* then make sure you are running your app with Python3
+- If you run into a *`PermissionError: [Errno 13] Permission denied:`* then make sure you are running your app with Python3
-- If you run into a *`*MaxRetryError...Caused by SSLError*`* when you are uploading your data to the vector database, wait another 5 minutes for your index to fully initialize and try again.
+- If you run into a *`MaxRetryError...Caused by SSLError`* when you are uploading your data to the vector database, wait another 5 minutes for your index to fully initialize and try again.